shaniit-org/SIIT/README.md

 - **SvelteKit:** A powerful framework for building web applications with a focus on simplicity and ease of use.

 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
-Styles can be easily customized in the `src/global.css` file.

 - **Sanity.io CMS:** A headless CMS that provides a flexible and structured way to manage content.
 Content models and data are stored in Sanity.io, and the app fetches data from the CMS to dynamically render content.